 Over 200 Russian doctors tested hundreds of people with CF and found that their body O2 content accurately reflects their health.
 Let us consider details of this dysregulation, or effects of cell hypoxia on symptoms and stages of cystic fibrosis.

 Clinical evidence of more than 150 Russian medical doctors teaching breathing retraining (the Buteyko method and Frolov respiration device) have found that the initial or very mild symptoms of CF and abnormalities in the work of the CFTR protein are triggered when the body oxygen level is below 30 s.
 (We assume here that the person with cystic fibrosis previously had normal body-oxygen levels and, as a result, he or she did not experience any negative symptoms.)
 This stage is accompanied by the appearance and dominance of pathogens in the GI tract with light symptoms in pulmonary and hormonal areas.

 Mild or moderate symptoms (stage 2) of cystic fibrosis

-It is suggested here that abnormal breathing parameters affect the mutated CFTR protein, which is responsible for synthesis of a protein that functions as a channel for chloride ions and is controlled by cyclic adenosine monophosphate.
-Mutations in the transmembrane conductance regulator gene causes abnormalities of chloride transport across mucosal surfaces.
+It is suggested here that abnormal breathing parameters affect the mutated CFTR protein, which is responsible for the synthesis of a protein that functions as a channel for chloride ions and is controlled by cyclic adenosine monophosphate.
+Mutations in the transmembrane conductance regulator gene cause abnormalities of chloride transport across mucosal surfaces.
 Defective CFTR gene causes diminished secretion of chloride ions and increased reabsorption of Na and water across the epithelial cells.
-This causes mucus that is thicker and stickier to bacteria.
+This causes mucus that is thicker and stickier.